 This rooftop cargo bag is BIG.
 At over 20 cubic feet, you can fit a cornucopia of things in there, from multiple hardcover luggage pieces to duffle bags and sports equipment.
 Of all the rooftop cargo bag options I looked at, the MIDABAO stood out for its easy-to-use design.
 Installation is a breeze, and the bag is compatible with cars that don’t have roof racks and those that do.

-It’s not usually an immediate concern when buying rooftop cargo carrier bags, but some models create a lot of wind resistance which can impact overall drive efficiency and make unpleasant noises.
-If your road trip is more than a few hours long, cargo bag noises get annoying.
+It’s not usually an immediate concern when buying rooftop cargo carrier bags.
+Still, some models create a lot of wind resistance which can impact overall drive efficiency and make unpleasant noises.
+If your road trip takes a few hours, cargo bag noises get annoying.
 The MIDABAO held up exceptionally well here, with minimal noise and air resistance for longer road trips when strapped down correctly.

-I saw an ad that overtly references an included abrasion pad, this was not my experience.
-You can always buy one separately, but this marketing snafu could have the effect of disappointing future shoppers.
+I saw an ad that overtly references an included abrasion pad; this was not my experience.
+You can always buy one separately, but this marketing snafu could disappoint future shoppers.

-If you rely on rooftop cargo carrier bags frequently, as in, use them weekly, at some point, repeat use issues rear their head; this is true for all products across most disciplines.
-The most common issues I’ve noticed with the MIDABAO cargo bag are difficult zipping when the bag is stuffed, and a soft-shell design that is hard to keep center-mounted without enough weight in the bag.
+If you rely on rooftop cargo carrier bags frequently, and use them weekly, at some point, repeat use issues rear their head; this is true for all products across most disciplines.
+The most common issues I’ve noticed with the MIDABAO cargo bag are difficult zipping when the bag is stuffed and a soft-shell design that is hard to keep center-mounted without enough weight in the bag.

 Choosing the Best Rooftop Cargo Bag – A Buyer’s Guide

-It’s always a good idea to do some research on key considerations to keep in mind, especially when investing in transportation accessories for your vehicle.
+It’s always a good idea to research key considerations to remember, especially when investing in transportation accessories for your vehicle.

 Like with all bags, you can choose between different carrying capacities.
 The most common and all-around size is around 15-20 cubic feet.
-If you are transporting a lot of cargo, choose a bigger rooftop carrier bag.
+If you transport a lot of cargo, choose a bigger rooftop carrier bag.

 The largest size you can fit depends on the car’s roof dimensions.
 Whichever rooftop cargo carrier bag you choose, there will be a dimension of it, and you can measure if it works for you.

 Of course, something that transports your luggage needs to be durable.
-Cargo bags need to be able to protect against harsh conditions such as rain, snow, UV rays, etc. Usually, the best materials or rooftop bags are synthetic.
+Cargo bags must protect against harsh conditions such as rain, snow, UV rays, etc. Usually, the best materials or rooftop bags are synthetic.

-It goes without saying that something that is loaded onto the exterior of your vehicle should have some level of waterproof abilities.
-Especially during the winter months, when rain and snowfall are a regular occurrence.
+Something loaded onto your vehicle’s exterior should have some level of waterproof abilities, especially during the winter months, when rain and snowfall are a regular occurrence.
 Protecting your gear and luggage from water damage should be one of your top considerations when choosing the best rooftop cargo bag.